Reviews from Armed Forces resettlement personnel

 LDC has helped me to develop my training skills further and I am now a fully qualified tutor able to train people to become driving instructors.

-Over the last 10 years I have seen LDC grow and grow and my weekly franchise fee is a small price to pay for the benefits I receive.
+During my time with LDC I have seen LDC grow and grow and my weekly franchise fee is a small price to pay for the benefits I receive.
 The main reasons I enjoy this career are that I am my own boss but I have the backing and support of a successful national driving school, I control my diary and the career suits my lifestyle and personality.

 I would recommend this career for anyone who is looking for a flexible and rewarding career.